chelseadole/thundergolfer.github.io/about.md

 ---
 layout: about
 permalink: /about/
-title: A little bit about me.
+title: A little bit about me
 tags: about
 headshot: /images/headshot.jpg
 ---